tesera/pygypsy/README.md

 ```
 ### Development Process Overview

-- Fork the repository
+- Fork the repository (if you are not in the Tesera organization)
+- Clone to your local machine
-- Create a branch in your fork
+- Create a branch
 - Make a change: update code (and docs, tests, and README if appropriate)
   - or update tests
   - or update and build docs